 London Underground, Overground and the DLR

-All licensed London black cabs are wheelchair-accessible and come equipped with induction loops, intercoms, intermediate steps, grab handles and other features; assistance dogs can board.
+All licensed London black cabs are wheelchair-accessible and come equipped with induction loops, intercoms, intermediate steps, swivel seats, grab handles and other features; assistance dogs can board.
 If booking a licensed minicab, check on the accessibility features available or request a particular vehicle.

 For river services, all piers are wheelchair accessible, with step-free access from pier to boat, but passengers should consult individual operators about the level of accessibility on board their boats.

-Transport for London has a large print downloadable guide to Getting around London and also provides a free Dial-a-Ride service for people with a disability who are unable to use public transport – check the website.
+Transport for London has a large-print downloadable guide to getting around London and also provides a free Dial-a-Ride service for people with a disability who are unable to use public transport – check the website.